kflagg/kflagg.github.io/_pages/computing.md

   tabular data, [Chapter 2](https://kflagg.gitbook.io/pythonds/2.-pandas-structuring-data-for-analysis) curates a set of Pandas tutorials.
 - Similarly, [Chapter 3](https://kflagg.gitbook.io/pythonds/3.-statsmodels-traditional-statistics) will get you starting doing some classical statistics.

-For data visualization, I prefer Cloud9 (a Python/Pandas port of GGPlot2).
+For data visualization, I prefer [Plotnine](https://plotnine.org/) (a Python/Pandas port of GGPlot2).
+[Seaborn](https://seaborn.pydata.org/) is
-Seaborn is another popular module which produces nice output.
-Matplotlib is ubiquitous, but I have extremely little patience for it.
+another popular module which produces nice output.
+[Matplotlib](https://matplotlib.org/) is ubiquitous, but I have extremely little patience for it.

 Now, if you are a budding data scientist, you will at some point need to ensure that the code you wrote gets run the exact same way by the exact same version of every module on every single machine that ever runs it.
 I don't want to get that deep or technical here, but
 [this article](https://realpython.com/intro-to-pyenv/)
-on Pyenv is something I have consulted many times.
+on [Pyenv](https://github.com/pyenv/pyenv) is something I have consulted many times.

 ## R